fofl12/sc/src/coforum.md

 }
 ```
 All threads should create a new Datastore, that should be the name of the board appended by a slash and the random UUID.
 Examples:
 * coforum.foo.bar/1234-5678-9123
-These datastores must have the key "0" in them, which is the first post in the thread.
+These datastores must have at least one post in them.

 ## Posts in threads
 Every post in the thread must be a new key in the datastore of the original thread, with the names being random UUIDs generated with HttpService.
 The content of the key should follow the following example: